EliaSippola/ostojamyynti2023/README.md

 # ostojamyynti2023
-School project, a website with sign in and post functions. language=fin
+School project
+last edit: 25.8.2023
+time took: 2 weeks (or 1.5 weeks)

+A website with few functions and database to store crendentials and data.